PyCav/server/server_setup_guide.md

 	into your client and replacing [username] with the name of the user you wish to create.
 	You will then be prompted for various things relating to the new user, follow these on screen instructions.
-7. We must then give this user sudo access which stands for super user do, which allows ths new user to execute commands as the root user.
+7. We must then give this user sudo access which stands for super user do, which allows this new user to execute commands as the root user.
    We can do this by running

    ```bash